thomaspinckney3/cs4501/Project1.md

     Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

     mysql>

 You're logged in as root now and should create a non-root user that your app will use.
-It's always best to use the least priviledges possible so we'll only give this new user access to the tables required for this app and no other privlidges.
+It's always best to use the least privileges possible so we'll only give this new user access to the tables required for this app and no other privileges.

     mysql> create user 'www'@'%' identified by '$3cureUS';
     Query OK, 0 rows affected (0.01 sec)